Rabih Haddad

-Rabih Haddad was the Executive Director of the Global Anti-Aggression Campaign (GAAC).
+Rabih Haddad is the Executive Director of the Global Anti-Aggression Campaign (GAAC).
 He also co-founded the Global Relief Foundation (GRF), an Illinois-based charity.

 Life

 Early life

 Rabih Haddad was born into a largely Christian family in Lebanon not long before the Lebanese civil war.

 Education

 He began his studies at the American University of Beirut but moved to the United States when his parents feared for his safety during the Lebanese civil war.

 Religious conversion and spiritual journey

 Rabih's father was Presbyterian and his mother was Greek Orthodox, but Rabih was never baptized, as his parents wanted him and his brothers to be able to choose their own religion once they were old enough.
 As a teenager, Rabih started attending a Baptist church in Lebanon with his grandfather.
 He began to question how Christ could be a prophet and son of God.

 When he was 17, he was introduced to Buddhism by a friend.
 His curiosity about Buddhism did not last long and at 18 he became interested in Islam.
 He converted to Islam at age 19, shortly after meeting his wife al-Rushaid, who was a Muslim.
 For a while he did not practice Islam despite having converted, but once he moved to the U.S. he began to attend Friday prayers.